 Be Wary of ‘Mobility Experts’

-But understand this… lots of so-called ‘experts’ prey on your lack of understanding about this concept.
-And they want to sell you on fixing your mobility and flexibility with a complex technique.
+Lots of so-called ‘experts’ prey on the confusion around this topic.
+They want to sell you on fixing your mobility and flexibility with some proprietary technique.

 But I’m here to tell you this: there is nothing special or magical about getting more flexible and mobile.
 It’s all about doing the work on a regular basis.